 In addition, a Disclosure and Barring Service (DBS) check may be required if particular research or internship experience necessitates this.
 In these cases the cost will fall to the student.

 You may be asked to obtain an ID check at a Post Office.
 The Post Office will make a charge for this service.
 Additionally, if you have lived outside of the UK within the past five years, you will need to obtain a supplementary Overseas Police Checks and there may charge for this service.
-The UEA Student Support Service may also charge an Overseas Professional Verification Fee.
+UEA Student Services may also charge an Overseas Professional Verification Fee.

-Students may incur costs associated with immunisations recommended by occupational health (e.g. hepatitis B immunisation), and/or immunisations/prophylactic treatment recommended by occupation health prior to undertaking an overseas elective or travel.
+Students may incur costs associated with immunisations recommended by occupational health (e.g. hepatitis B immunisation), and/or immunisations or prophylactic treatment recommended by Occupational Health services prior to undertaking an overseas elective or travel.

 In some Schools students are required (at their own expense) to be student members of the relevant professional body.
 In other Schools students may be encouraged to become a student member of a professional body.
 Where this is the case the fees are the responsibility of the student.